- FPMT News

 Admission requirements for MP Homestudy are similar to the residential program: while a sincere interest in Buddhist philosophy for the development of personal spiritual practice counts as a minimum requirement, basic familiarity with the study and practice of the lam-rim, the Stages of the Path to Enlightenment is recommended.
 Prior study of the FPMT Basic Program subjects Mind and Cognition and Tenets is very helpful.
 Students may enter Masters Program Online at the beginning of each subject.
 Specific requirements for tantra are applicable to the study of the last two Masters Program subjects.

 A Masters Program Homestudy Completion Card issued by the FPMT Education Services records completion of the requirements for the individual subjects.
-Students who successfully complete all five subjects qualify for the three-months review and final exam; upon completion of a final one-month lam-rim retreat they will be awarded the FPMT Masters Program Homestudy Certificate.
+Students who successfully complete all five subjects qualify for the three-months review and final exam; upon completion of an additional final one-month lam-rim retreat they will be awarded the FPMT Masters Program Homestudy Certificate.

 Masters Program Homestudy graduates are eligible to register as FPMT teachers at Foundational Level; once registered they can teach Discovering Buddhism and introductory courses in FPMT centers, upon request.